Last updated August 12, 2024

 Suggested Healthy Snack Items:

-• Whole fruits: apples, blueberries, oranges (recommended to peel prior), cherries, plums, nectarines; Store, or pack carefully bananas, grapes, melon, strawberries
+- Whole fruits: apples, blueberries, oranges (recommended to peel prior), cherries, plums, nectarines; Store, or pack carefully bananas, grapes, melon and strawberries

 Note: Snack on nuts, trail mix and dried fruit in moderation.
 Eating a few handfuls can quickly add up to quite a few calories unintentionally.
 For perishables, I cook or prep the night before so I don’t need to pack it the day of.
 Plus, it’s a great way to ensure any leftover food in the home doesn’t go to waste.